edegreef/PUMA-reference-genome/README.md

 ![Logo](https://github.com/edegreef/PUMA-reference-genome/blob/master/PUMA-logo.JPG)

-This is a repository for scripts I used in improving and annotating the Purple Martin (*Progne subis*) draft genome assembly.
+This is a repository for scripts I used in improving and annotating the Purple Martin (*Progne subis*) draft genome assembly (~1.1GB).
 These scripts were executed using the Texas A&M High Preformance Research Computing resources (https://hprc.tamu.edu/).

 # Improving draft genome assembly
-These steps are for polishing and scaffolding a 1.16 Gb reference genome.
-Starting input files:
+Starting files:
 * Assembled reference genome (fasta file)
 * PacBio reads (bam files)
 * Illumina reads (fastq files)

-Steps 1-11 are listed below, with matching numbers in the script file names in the **assembly** folder.
+The main steps are polishing the genome with **Arrow** and **Pilon**, and scaffolding it with **ARKS+LINKS**.
+There are some intermediate steps in between these programs to create necessary input files.
+In addition, I also checked for duplicates, contaminants, and assessed genome quality.
+The whole process is in steps 1-11 (listed below) with matching numbers in the script file names in the **assembly** folder.

 1. Polish genome with [Arrow](https://github.com/PacificBiosciences/GenomicConsensus)
 2. Align reads to the arrow-corrected genome with [BWA](http://bio-bwa.sourceforge.net/bwa.shtml)